 Each state has a set of bankruptcy exemptions, and federal law provides a federal bankruptcy exemption set, too.
 Some states require you to use the state exemptions, while others allow you to choose the state or the federal bankruptcy exemption set.
 But you must choose one or the other--you can't mix and match exemptions from two sets.

 The state's exemption laws you'll qualify to use will depend on where you lived during the last two years, called the "domicile requirements."
-For more information about the differences between state and federal exemptions and domicile requirements, read Which Exemptions Can You Use In Bankruptcy?
+Learn more about when you can use a particular state's exemptions.

 A second set of federal exemptions called "federal nonbankruptcy exemptions" can be used along with your state's exemptions.
 For more information, see The Federal Nonbankruptcy Exemptions.